 The Office and Workplace Productivity study revealed that of the 2,060 respondents aged 18 and older who were active in the workforce, 61 percent agreed that noisy colleagues were the biggest point of distraction and productivity killer in the office.
 Employers have the challenge of striking a balance between encouraging an environment that fosters creativity and collaboration among teammates and reiterating the importance of focusing on their work, said Lisa Ross, vice president of Ask.com's human resources.

-Through utilizing ICM software, employers can use sales incentives to motivate employees to practice a focused diligence at work, free from distractions, that could result in a heightened compensation package for the worker.
+Employers can use sales incentives to motivate employees to practice a focused diligence at work, free from distractions, by utilizing ICM software.
+This could result in a heightened compensation package for the worker.

 Time at the office is important